Pieces of dark chocolate

 10. Popcorn

-Popcorn is actually a great energizing snack.
-It’s a whole grain and high in fiber, too, says McDaniel, with about 18 g of carbs, 4 g of fiber, and 3 g of protein per 3 cups—so it’s digested more slowly, creating a steadier stream of energy, than something like pretzels.
+Popcorn is actually one of the best foods for energy.
+It’s a whole grain and high in fiber, too, says McDaniel, with about 18 grams of carbs, 4 grams of fiber, and 3 grams of protein per 3 cups—so it’s digested more slowly, creating a steadier stream of energy, than something like pretzels.
 Just go with natural popcorn that doesn’t have a bunch of funky flavor additives, salt, and fat.

-Try this: “Enjoy a popcorn-based trail mix with nuts, dark chocolate pieces, and dried cherries for a bowl of energy,” says McDaniel.
+Try this: “Enjoy a popcorn-based trail mix with nuts, dark chocolate pieces, and dried cherries for a bowl of energy,” McDaniel says.
 Or, Nielsen suggests making stove-top popcorn and finishing with a drizzle of olive oil and nutritional yeast—a flavorful, umami-packed seasoning loaded with energy-unlocking B vitamins.

 11. Dark Chocolate

-Not only does dark chocolate contain calcium, iron, magnesium, potassium, and zinc, but it also contains an ingredient called theobromine, which—similar to caffeine—can cause a boost in energy and enhance your mood, says McDaniel.
+Not only does dark chocolate contain calcium, iron, magnesium, potassium, and zinc, but it also contains an ingredient called theobromine, which—similar to caffeine—can cause a boost in energy and enhance your mood, McDaniel says.
 For the greatest benefit, she advises opting for cocoa powder, baking chocolate, and dark chocolate.

 Try this: Add unsweetened cocoa powder to smoothies, oats, or even your next chili recipe; or pair a piece (or two) of dark chocolate with a handful of nuts for an afternoon pick-me-up.